 Indicates New Matter

 Sponsors: Reps.
 Erickson, G.M.
 Smith, Elliott, G.R.
 Smith, Stringer, B. Newton, Davis, Fry, Clemmons, Long, Bennett, Thayer, Burns, Taylor, Huggins, Toole, Hiott, Jordan, Trantham, Hewitt, Kirby, V.S.
 Moss, Hyde, Johnson, Chumley, Collins, Clary, Bailey, Bannister, Bradley, Bryant, Caskey, B. Cox, Daning, Forrest, Lowe, Mace, McGinnis, Morgan, Pope, Willis, Wooten, Loftis, Hixon, Crawford, Ballentine, Herbkersman, W. Newton, Martin, Spires, West, D.C.
-Moss, Simrill and Lucas
+Moss, Simrill, Lucas, Haddon and Oremus

 Document Path: l:\council\bills\agm\19521wab19.docx